tobesimple7/TbsGrid/README.md

 </p>

 Welcome to TbsGrid.
-This grid is javascript web grid.
+This grid is javascript web data grid.

+Unfortunately, we are currently in the process of converting pure JavaScript to a module program and testing distribution on npm, so it seems that the source will not be available for the time being.

 Thank you for visiting TbsGrid.
 Also, thank you for giving me a star.